Skip to main content

 Updated over a week ago

-Getting the most out of community surveys requires sticking to best practices.
-This article details insights on getting the most out of every opportunity to gather community responses and turn them into action.
+Getting the most out of community surveys requires adhering to best practices.
+This article details insights on how to make the most of every opportunity to gather community responses and turn them into action.

 EngagementHQ surveys include many different question types.
-For the best engagement and results, choosing the appropriate question type and delivery method is essential.
+Choosing the appropriate question type and delivery method is essential for the best engagement and results.

-Internal research shows that short surveys get better response rates when embedded into a website, while longer surveys with more than three questions are better delivered via a dedicated participation page where users can focus on their answers.
+Internal research shows that short surveys get better response rates when embedded into a website.
+In contrast, longer surveys with more than three questions are better delivered via a dedicated participation page where users can focus on their answers.
+You may also want to share your surveys on your social media accounts.

 If a survey asks about a specific service, show the survey on the service’s related website page.
 If seeking community feedback regarding a recent interaction, include the survey in an email with other relevant information, such as key dates and reference numbers.

-A great survey should only be the beginning of something more meaningful for an organization and their community.
-Organizing collected survey data into helpful feedback taxonomies helps make sense of free text feedback, captures patterns and identifies trends among different community segments.
+A great survey should only be the beginning of something more meaningful for an organization and its community.
+Organizing collected survey data into helpful feedback taxonomies helps make sense of free text feedback, capture patterns, and identify trends among community segments.
 This information can drive follow-up actions and workflows inside and outside of EngagementHQ.

-In EngagementHQ, users might identify one approach that works better than another, and duplicate that approach across other initiatives.
-Also, users might use community input to determine segments and adjust outreach efforts in marketing automation software such as govDelivery.
+In EngagementHQ, admin users might identify one approach that works better than another and duplicate that approach across other initiatives.
+You can also use community input to determine segments and adjust outreach efforts using marketing automation software like govDelivery.

-Use the import participants feature to add audiences from different systems into EngagementHQ, such as a list from an event registration.
+Use the import participants feature to add audiences from different systems, such as a list from an event registration, to EngagementHQ.

-Filter and target audiences based on profile information, engagement levels, or tags.
+Filter and target audiences based on profile information, engagement levels, or tags, and create participant groups to send surveys targeted toward them.

 Set a cadence that will feel manageable for audiences depending on the organization type and learning goals.
 Consider other messages that audiences may be receiving from the organization.
 Use the "last seen” filter to ensure inactive registrants don’t receive too many messages.